iDhruv03/Call-My-Lawyer/README.md

 # MyLawyer - AI Legal Assistant

 MyLawyer is an AI-powered legal assistant that helps users get answers to their questions about Indian law.
-The application provides a ChatGPT-like interface where users can ask legal questions and receive accurate responses based on Indian legal knowledge.
+The application provides a simple interface where users can ask legal questions and receive accurate responses based on Indian legal knowledge.

 ## Features